Joy of Cooking (band)

-Joy of Cooking was an American music ensemble formed in 1967, in Berkeley, California.
-Identified with the hippie culture, the band's music melded rock & roll with folk, blues, and jazz.
+Joy of Cooking was an American music ensemble formed in 1967 in Berkeley, California.
+Associated with the hippie culture, the band's music combined rock & roll with folk, blues, and jazz.
 The band released three studio albums on Capitol Records in the early 1970s as well as a minor hit single in 1971, "Brownsville".
-Led by guitarist Terry Garthwaite and pianist Toni Brown, who shared lead vocals, Joy of Cooking was an unusual example of a rock band fronted by women.
+Led by guitarist Terry Garthwaite and pianist Toni Brown, who both shared lead vocals, Joy of Cooking was a rare example of a rock band fronted by women.

 Career

-Joy of Cooking was led by pianist Toni Brown and guitarist Terry Garthwaite.
+Joy of Cooking was led by pianist Toni Brown (1938–2022) and guitarist Terry Garthwaite.
 The rest of the band comprised bass guitarist David Garthwaite (Terry's brother), drummer Fritz Kasten, and percussion player Ron Wilson.
 Keyboard player Stevie Roseman replaced Toni Brown for a time.
 Bass players Happy Smith and eventually Jeff Neighbor replaced David Garthwaite on bass guitar and Glen Frendel was added on lead guitar.

 The band's music was a mix of hippie sensibilities with rock, blues, folk, and jazz, and the lyrics often reflected feminist themes.